BHSajuu/chatty/README.md

 Here are some features planned for future implementation:

 - Implement a video calling feature for enhanced communication.✅
-    - done but need improvement in :
-        - when a user send the joining link to oppsite user , then autmotically the joing invitation link send twice.
-        - The Call room layout for mobile is not setup correctly.
-        -  In chatContainer ther should be one tap runing while a user inside video call room ,so that if user by change leave the pageb without ending the call , then user should able to join the with continue botton and if the user want to cencl the call the should clicl on end button inside chatContainer

 - Integrate AI suggestions using Google API for smarter interactions.
     - Language translation & localization
     - Smart suggestions & auto‑completion
     - Taling with Vapi

 - Add a payment gateway to enable premium AI suggestion features.

 - Add a "Forgot Password" recovery link for user accounts. ✅

 - Display the last message from a user at the top of the sidebar for better conversation tracking.

 - Introduce a message delete and edit option after sending, similar to WhatsApp.✅

 - Enable voice message sending functionality, inspired by WhatsApp.✅

 - Add feature that user can able to invite his friend via whatApp just by entering his friend whatApp number.

 - Implement Message Forwarding feature .

 - Implement group creating feature .
 Also in the sidebar ,along with the Show online ,another two botton friends and group filter.

 - While displaying all the users in siderbar , then along with their name show frnd or random in bracket according to relation .
 Also implement the feature that if the listed user is not friend then the auth user should able to send a friend request to become as friend .
 Obiously there should be one unFriend option .